-Here is a list of potential supplemental activities to allow the student to have more practice using the word 'I.' This list is not exhaustive but is just a start to get the wheels turning to help you develop appropriate extension activities for your student.
+Here is a list of potential supplemental activities to allow the student to have more practice using the word 'it.'
+This list is not exhaustive but is just a start to get the wheels turning to help you develop appropriate extension activities for your student.
 Have fun!

-- Printable activities: There are Flashcards and a Bingo game that can be printed in order to play. - Play 'I Spy': Have the student guess someone else's 'I Spy' description by saying "It is!" with their device and then pointing, eye pointing, or using Word Lists or Keyboards. - Tally and graph production of 'is': Gather counts for several people or in several activities and compare who said 'is' more or when it was said more. - Compare these to graphs created for previouslytargeted words or have the student listen for more than one previously-targeted word in the same situation.
+- Printable activities: There are Flashcards and a Bingo game that can be printed in order to play. - Play 'I Spy': Have the student respond to someone else's 'I Spy' description by using the device to say 'it,' by pointing to their eyes then pointing to their guess, by eye pointing, or by using Word Lists or Keyboards. - Tally and graph production of 'it': Gather counts for several people or in several activities and compare who said 'it' more or when it was said more. - Compare these to graphs created for previously-targeted words or have the student listen for more than one previously-targeted word in the same situation.